-New Moon Pads unique design, workmanship, and high quality fabrics give them over twice the life expectancy (10 years) than that of other pads, which means they cost less than half as much in the long run.
+New Moon Pads' unique design, workmanship, and high quality fabrics give them over twice the life expectancy (10 years) of other pads, which means they cost less than half as much in the long run.
 Many customers report their pads are still going strong after much longer.
 Paying for themselves in just 1 to 2 years from the cost of disposables means 8 to 9 years of cost-free menstrual protection every 10 years.
 On average, 10,000 to 15,000 disposable menstrual products would be thrown away over the estimated 40 years from puberty to menopause.
 Compare that to cloth.
 If you purchased 20 to 25 cloth pads every 10 years, only 80 to 100 cloth pads total would be needed.
 Switching to cloth can save thousands of dollars AND disposables from the landfill.
-Plus, save gas and time when you shop online from the comfort of your home.
+Plus, you'll save gas and time when you shop online from the comfort of your home.
 Using cloth means no more running to the store at the last minute because you’ve run out of disposables, and no more depending on fragile supply chains for disposable products.